Blandaxt/Code_Wars/README.md

 1. There was not much to learn in this codewar.
 I solved it by first taking a look at the string given from the parameter with the console, then using the method charAt i took the first starting letter and used the ternary operator to determine if the first letter of that name started with a capital R or a lower case r.

 2. If it is true, i would return the name plus plays banjo and if not true, it would return name plus concatenating does not play banjo.

+##  8 kyu Reverse List Order:

+In this kata you will create a function that takes in a list and returns a list with the reverse order.

+Examples
+reverseList([1,2,3,4]) == [4,3,2,1]
+reverseList([3,1,5,4]) == [4,5,1,3]

+## Process/Learned:

+1. I reversed the array by using the reverse method it changes the first and last elements location which reverse the array.